depthfirstlearning/depthfirstlearning.com/_posts/2020-04-07-Resurrecting-Sigmoid.markdown

         </details>

-2. Problem 3 from full set: Fixed points and stability
+2. Problem 3: Fixed points and stability.

     In the previous problem, we found a recurrence relation relating the length of a vector at layer \\(l\\) of a network to the length of the vector at the previous layer, \\(l-1\\) of the network.
 In this problem, we are interested in studying the properties of this recurrence relation.
 In the _Resurrecting the sigmoid_ paper, the results of this problem are used to understand at which bias point to evaluate the Jacobian of the input-output map of the network.